wlach/wrla.ch/_src/posts/2019-10-30-using-bigquery-javascript-udfs-to-analyze-firefox-telemetry-for-fun-profit.md

-effort, most recently porting a job we used to detect slow tab spinners in Firefox nightly, which produced a small dataset that feeds a [small adhoc dashboard](https://mikeconley.github.io/bug1310250/) which Mike Conley Maintains.
+effort, most recently porting a job we used to detect slow tab spinners in Firefox nightly, which produced a small dataset that feeds a [small adhoc dashboard](https://mikeconley.github.io/bug1310250/) which Mike Conley maintains.
 This was a relatively small task as things go, but it highlighted some features and improvements which I think might be broadly interesting, so I decided to write up a small blog post about it.